foxx3r/liquidPy/README.md

 ```
 For all function type annotations

 ## Issues

-- Predicate functions should be without side effects in my opinion
+- Predicate functions should be without side effects (my opinion)
-- Try to refine variables using type hints, not function calls
+- Try to refine variables using type hints, not function calls (translator)
-- An easy syntax for dependent types
+- Currently thinking of how to implement dependent types